ez-connect/arb_excel/README.md

 Examples:

-Generates ARB files from a XLSX file.
+Generates ARB files from an XLSX file.

 Creates an Excel file (`-e`) named `example/example.xlsx` (`-o ...`) from ARB files from directory `example`, lead locale is `en` (`-l en`).